 This can be achieved by accelerating the adoption of technology across an organization, and maximizing its impact.
 Digital transformation consulting services are successful when they address how people, processes, and technology align to affect business outcomes like customer experience.
 This holistic approach is how organizations can successfully keep up with technology disruption, by enabling teams across a business with processes to evaluate new technology and handle rapid change.

 Digital Transformation is not something that can be outsourced or done to an organization.
 Digital transformation requires strong leadership, often both at an individual level and through a guiding coalition within the organization.
-Consulting services are often engaged since organizations seek to benefit from the experience a consulting service has gained through implementing digital transformation strategies in different organizations across industry sectors.
-How potential advisors define their view of digital transformation can say a lot about what kind of approach they will take with your organization.
+Consulting services are often engaged because they bring experience implementing digital transformation strategies in different organizations across industry sectors.
+This external experience can provide a balancing partnership for the insider perspectives of those leading digital transformation within an organization.
+How potential advisors define their view of digital transformation can say a lot about what kind of approach they will take.

 The term "digital transformation" is used—and misused—to describe many IT concepts.
 Sometimes it’s used to mean new architectures, like microservices, or new practices, like DevOps, or new technologies, like containers and application programming interfaces (APIs).
 Each of these could be part of a digital transformation initiative, but none of them takes into account the bigger picture.

 The Enterprisers Project, which publishes viewpoints from CIOs and other IT leaders, takes a more holistic view.
 They describe digital transformation as "the integration of digital technology into all areas of a business, fundamentally changing how you operate and deliver value to customers.
 It's also a cultural change that requires organizations to continually challenge the status quo, experiment, and get comfortable with failure."